 Q: What day must students arrive in Vienna?
 What day must students depart Vienna?

 A: Students (and family members) who are participating in the optional pre-trip to Budapest must arrive in Vienna on July 12.
 Students who are otherwise competing in IGC must arrive on July 13.
-The mandatory Opening Ceremonies will take place at 10am on July 14; arriving in Vienna that morning is not permitted unless you are coming from within a 2.5 hour driving radius per Google Maps.
+The mandatory Battery Exam begins at 9am on July 14 followed immediately by the Opening Ceremonies; arriving in Vienna that morning is not permitted unless you are coming from within a 2 hour driving radius per Google Maps.
 All participating students who are not coming with family members must depart Vienna on July 21.
 Because of the pre-trip and post-trip plans, IAC staff will not be able to assist with arrivals prior to July 12, nor with students departing after July 21.

 Who can compete